 Information availability is taken for granted, especially among the younger generation who have grown up in the midst of the Internet, 500-channel cable TV, blogs, and a growing array of online communities.
 It’s very difficult to hold our attention with information.
 This isn’t surprising when we can get info on demand practically anytime and anywhere.

-During a discussion with a professor sometime ago, I was introduced to the idea that a new kind of literacy was emerging.
+During a past discussion with a professor, I was introduced to the idea that a new kind of literacy was emerging.
 Consider that as technology continues to grow, providing any information we need (soon in response to our vocal requests), what will it mean to be literate?
 Will reading and writing still be necessary?

 What does all this mean to us as facilitators, trainers, and group leaders?
 While information has been the coin of the realm in teaching and training rooms for centuries, this is changing.
 Among the media channels available, which are the most popular?
 Smart phones, blackberries, and online communities are the tools of a new revolution.
 Now called Web 2.0 on the Internet, what do these things have in common?
 Two “C” words come to my mind–Connection and Collaboration.

 We humans seek affinity and affiliation.
 Distanced by our own technology, we find ways to reconnect and work in new ways.
 So what are we to do?
 I say, it’s time to sing a song, tell a story, and write poetry.
 These modes of communicating are rich and deep.
 They touch us during a time when we are lacking touch in a big way.
 They bring wonder, beauty, and mystery back into a world that has everything summarized, encapsulated, and homogenized for us on demand.
 They show us ourselves as we reveal ourselves to others.